wangzhezhe/test-ssg-cori/README.md

 # Building

-Setup spack and sds-repo, then from this directory:
+Setup spack and sds-repo, clone this repository and `cd` in it, then:

 ```
 spack env create ssg-test spack.yaml